2006 Pennsylvania gubernatorial election: Analysis

 In July 2005, a Zogby Poll showed Rendell with only a 47% to 41% lead over Lynn Swann.
 Some speculated that controversy over Act 72, proposed Medicaid cuts, and possibly even a legislative pay increase that was signed into law had reduced the Governor's popularity.
-Also, when compared to other polls, the six percent lead was an outlier.
-Rendell has led in other recent polls by significantly higher margins.
+Rendell led in other recent polls by significantly higher margins.
 Following that poll, Rendell's supporters pointed out that he has raised more money than his opponents, which they felt would help him spread his message.
-They also pointed out that no Pennsylvania governor had lost re-election since the 1950s, [until the PA Constitutional Convention of 1968, Pennsylvania governors were limited to one consecutive term—therefore a correct statement would be "no PA governor has lost a bid for re-election since 1970"] and that, as a sitting governor, Rendell had all of the traditional advantages of an incumbent.
+They also pointed out that as a sitting governor, Rendell had all of the traditional advantages of an incumbent.

 Swann hoped to perform strongly in the conservative "T" section of the state (the central and northern regions) and in his native western Pennsylvania area.
-On 7 February 2006 Swann served as master of ceremonies for the Pittsburgh Steelers's Super Bowl XL victory parade before 250,000 people.
 Swann canvassed for votes among tailgating voters in Philadelphia before the Steelers game against the Eagles.
+On February 7, Swann served as master of ceremonies for the Pittsburgh Steelers's Super Bowl XL victory parade before 250,000 people.
 Polls in early February showed Swann and Rendell in a statistical tie.
 However, Swann's momentum did not survive an effective barrage of advertising from Rendell in early spring and had trouble keeping up with Rendell's effective fundraising.
-Swann's focus on "reforming" Harrisburg never caught traction, possibly as a result of his vocal support for Chip Brightbill and Robert Jubelirer, two legislative leaders who were defeated in the May 2006 primary election.
+Swann's focus on reform never caught traction, possibly as a result of his vocal support for Chip Brightbill and Robert Jubelirer, two legislative leaders who were defeated in the May 2006 primary election.